Kurozumikyō

 Kurozumikyō (黒住教, lit. 'the Teachings of Kurozumi') is a Shinto-based Japanese new religion founded in Okayama during the 19th century.
 In 1814, the religion's founder, Munetada Kurozumi (黒住宗忠), claimed to have a divine union with Amaterasu, goddess of the sun and chief kami in the Shinto pantheon.
 The religion is characterized by its daily worship of the sun at sunrise, called nippai (日拝).
-Kurozumikyō only worships the sun as its primary deity, a similarity also found in the Ancient Egyptian religion Atenism.
+Kurozumikyō only worships the sun as its primary deity.
 Kurozumikyō believes that all kami (spirits) are the manifestations of a single supreme deity, namely Amaterasu.

-Beliefs
+Beliefs and practices

 Sun worship, called nippai (日拝), is the core ritual of Kurozumikyō.
 The practice originates from Okayama folk religion, which also had nippai practices during the early 19th century.

 Kurozumikyō believes that Amaterasu is the source of all light and life, and is the creator of the entire universe.
 Humanity is believed to be able to tap into the divine power of Amaterasu to heal the sick and perform other miracles.
 The religion is based in Okayama and focuses on the virtues of sincerity, selflessness, hard work, and affirmation of the established social order.
 The "Five Articles of Sincerity" (五つの誠) are: